Flex1911/GU603ZV-Linux/README.md

 sudo dracut -f
 ```

+# Hibernation

+When using hibernation, platform profiles and brightness don't restore properly on resume.
+There's a systemd-sleep hook that restores them:
+* Copy `usr/lib/systemd/system-sleep/restore-state` to `/usr/lib/systemd/system-sleep/`

 ## Notes

 * From my testing, gaming performance in different modes mostly scales like this: MUX X11 > PRIME Wayland > PRIME X11 > MUX Wayland